w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ![multisig with anons](../assets/multisig_with_anons.png)

 In the diagram above, Alice submits the `proxy.proxy` Extrinsic (1.1) to Anon A, which in turn submits the `multisig.asMulti` Extrinsic (1.2) containing the `balances.transferKeepAlive` extrinsic about the transfer of some tokens from ABC anon to Dan.
 Then, Charly does the same to confirm the transaction.
-Note that Charly will need to pay some weight, i.e. for the computation that is necessary to execute the transaction.
+Note that Charly will need to pay for some weight, for the computation that is necessary to execute the transaction.